Draft Minutes of the last meeting are shown immediately below.

 GADDESDEN HOUSE, NETTLEDEN ROAD FRONT, SIDE AND REAR SINGLE STOREY EXTENSIONS.
 LOFT CONVERSION AND ROOF EXTENSIONS.
 4/03303/16/FHA Supported by LGPC, DBC Decision awaited

 THE PAVILION, ASHRIDGE PARK, REMOVAL OF EXISTING ROOF AND CONSTRUCTION OF A NEW ROOF INCLUDING NEW FINISHES.
 4/03382/16/FHA.
-Supported by LGPC, DBC Decision awaited
+Supported by LGPC, Granted by DBC

 Additions since last meeting:-

 24 NETTLEDEN ROAD NORTH.
 4/02205/16/FUL Note that the application was refused and the applicant has now decided to appeal